Modified treatment policy effect estimation with weighted energy distance

 \section{Energy balancing weights for MTP estimation}

 As demonstrated in the error decomposition in Section \ref{sec:2.2}, weighted distributional imbalance is a critical component of the estimation bias of weighted estimators for MTPs.
-Further, we showed in Lemma \ref{the:3.1} and Theorem \ref{the:3.2} that the weighted energy distance characterizes weighted distributional imbalance.
+Further, we showed in (\ref{the:3.1}) and Theorem \ref{the:3.2} that the weighted energy distance characterizes weighted distributional imbalance.
 In this section we propose a new set of weights designed as the optimizer of this measure.
 By minimizing the distance between the weighted empirical distribution and target distribution, our proposed weights, which we call energy balancing weights (EBWs), control for confounding in a robust and flexible manner.
-Specifically, these weights minimize the energy distance between the observed sample (weighted empirical CDF) and the target sample under the MTP (MTP-shifted empirical CDF).
+Specifically, these weights minimize the energy distance between the observed sample and the MTP-shifted sample.
 Thus, the energy balancing weights balance the weighted empirical distribution to the MTP-shifted empirical distribution.

 Extensively highlighted in the weighting literature, extreme weights can inflate the variance of the estimator \citep{li2018balancing,chattopadhyay2020balancing}.
 To ensure root-$n$ consistency of our energy balancing estimator, it is necessary to impose a restriction to avoid extreme weights.
 One approach is to introduce an additional penalization term for the sum of squared weights, resulting in penalized energy balancing weights.
-In this section, we introduce the penalized energy balancing weights $\w^{ep}_n$.
+In this section, we introduce the penalized energy balancing weights $\w^{p}_n$.
 Under mild conditions, we show these weights result in root-$n$ consistency in estimating the mean potential outcome under an MTP.

-\subsection{Penalized Energy Balancing Estimator}
+\subsection{Penalized energy balancing estimator}

 The penalized energy balancing weights account for the magnitude of the weights in addition to the weighted energy distance.
-Specifically, we define the penalized energy balancing weights $\w^{ep}_n$ with a user-specified parameter $\lambda>0$ as follows:
+Specifically, we define the penalized energy balancing weights $\w^{p}_n$ with a user-specified parameter $\lambda>0$ as follows: